qi-yu/qi-yu.github.io/index.md

 <h2 class="page-heading">ABOUT ME</h2>

-🆕 I'm extremely glad and honored to announce that in July 2024, I will:
+🆕 I'm extremely glad to announce that in July 2024, I will:

 <ul>
 <li><b>submit my dissertation</b>, with my defense scheduled in October.
 And...</li>